-- A. The officers of the committee are a Chairperson, a Vice-Chairperson, a Secretary, a Treasurer, and a Regional Committee Member, Literature Distribution Officer, or their Alternates & Assistants. - B. IEFASC officers and committee chairs should be elected at a regularly scheduled session of the IEFASC, immediately following the vacancy of an IEFASC officer or chairperson position.
+- A. The officers of the committee are a Chairperson, a Vice-Chairperson, a Secretary, a Treasurer, Regional Committee Member, Literature Distribution Officer, or their Alternates & Assistants. - B. IEFASC officers should be elected at a regularly scheduled session of the IEFASC, immediately following the vacancy of an IEFASC officer. - C. It is the responsibility of the Vice-Chairperson to announce any such vacancies or upcoming elections at the IEFASC session at least one month prior to the election. - D. The officers are elected and the committee Chairpersons are affirmed by the approved election procedure of the IEFASC. - E. Officers of the committee terms are one year or remaining portion of set term (July to June). - F. The Regional Committee Member (RCM) and Regional Committee Member Alternate (RCMA) elections are held in June to stay concurrent with the World Service Committee meeting. - G. In lieu of vacancy, six months or more constitutes a full term served. - H. No officer or Chairperson shall hold more than one office at a time. - I. Upon election to an officer or executive committee Chairperson Position, the NA member should resign from any other IEFASC position as soon as practical. - J. Each subcommittee Chairperson will present their subcommittee's policy and/or policy change to the body at IEFASC in the form of a motion to be voted on by the body.

-- C. It is the responsibility of the Vice-Chairperson to announce any such vacancies or upcoming elections at the IEFASC session at least one month prior to the election. - D. The officers and committee chairpersons are elected or affirmed are elected and the committee Chairpersons are affirmed by the approved election procedure of the IEFASC. - E. Officers of the committee terms are one year or remaining portion of set term (July to June). - F. The Regional Committee Member (RCM) and Regional Committee Member Alternate (RCMA) elections are held in June to stay concurrent with the World Service Committee meeting. - G. In lieu of vacancy, six months or more constitutes a full term served. - H. No officer or Chairperson shall hold more than one office at a time. - I. Upon election to an officer or committee Chairperson position, the NA member should resign from any other IEFASC position as soon as practical. - J. Each subcommittee Chairperson will present their subcommittee's policy and/or policy change to the body at IEFASC in the form of a motion to be voted on by the body. - K. Chairpersons of subcommittees may also be a GSR at the same time but will only carry the vote of their GSR.
+K. Chairpersons of subcommittees may also be a GSR at the same time but will only carry the vote of their GSR.